cw1o/nixpkgs/nixos/doc/manual/installation/installing.chapter.md

     # parted /dev/sda -- mkpart primary 1MB -8GB
     ```

+3. Set the *root* partition's boot flag to on.
+This allows the partition
+    to be booted from.

+    ```ShellSession
+    # parted/dev/sda -- set 1 boot on
+    ```

-3. Finally, add a *swap* partition.
+4. Finally, add a *swap* partition.
 The size required will vary
     according to needs, here a 8GiB one is created.

     ```ShellSession